nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Expected output:

 - System message noting success
-- All assignments shown in the top display list
+- All assignments shown in the assignment display list
 - Result of `listassignments` with sample data:
 ![result of `listassignments`](images/listAssignments.png)